souvikrath27/SL24-cubesat-report/README.md

-This is the portal for Summer Internship 2024 on Introduction to CubeSat and Satellite Communication.
+This is a report on Introduction to CubeSat and Satellite Communication.
 ## Unwrapping Cubesat!
 ![cubesat image shortened](https://github.com/user-attachments/assets/010089f9-3cf1-4272-8012-e810ffe9565f)